PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Troll."

-"There's a Troll?" asked Relan, as he lowered he brown sack from the, "Why is this so heavy?"
+"There's a Troll?" asked Relan, as he removed Boltac's bag from the inside of the carriage, "is this all you packed?"

-"It's not heavy," Boltac said, taking it from him, "You're just not used to work.
-And there's a troll somewhere inside this hole.
-It's the same Troll he's been using to kill hapless adventurers, just like us.
+"I travel light," Boltac said, taking it from him, "If there's a troll somewhere inside this hole then it's the same Troll he's been using to kill hapless adventurers, just like us.
 Isn't that right Rattick?"

 "I would never do such a thing.
 I am here to avenge my beloved Robrecht.
 And I for one am shocked, SHOCKED --"

 "Yadda, yadda, yadda.
-See kid, what he did, nevermind kid, what he did was despicable.
+See kid, what he did there, nevermind kid, what he did was despicable.
 But the important thing is that we're not going to fall for it."

-"No we're not," said the Relan, not knowing what he wasn't going to fall for, but scaring Rattick a little anyway."
+"No we're not," said the Relan, not knowing what he wasn't going to fall for, but scaring Rattick a little anyway.
+"Because I'm here to protect you."

+"Protect me!
+Ha.
+Kid, you're here to carry the lantern."
+Boltac reached into his bag and handed Realn him the sacred, magic lantern of Lamptopolis.
+As soon as Relan touched it, it blazed forth with a brilliant light.

+"We're not going to be sneaking up on anybody with that thing."

+"Eh, yeah," said Boltac, "You're right.
+You carry it."

+"The magic lamp, do you trust him?"

+"I trust him to be totally untrustworthy.
+Which I can work with," said Boltac.
+But when Rattick took the lamp it went out.
+"Hmm, smart lamp.
+Okay, we'll use torches."

-"What are you going to do with me?" asked Rattick.
+Rattick handed the darkened lamp back to Boltac and asked, "What do you want with me?" asked Rattick.

-"Do with you.
-Why I'm going to make you rich.
-Name a figure Rattick.
+"I want to make you rich.
+Name a figure Rattick?
 How many coins do you need to guide me to the Wizard at the bottom of this smoking hole in the Earth."

 "Why do you want to see him so badly?"

 "He has a friend of mine.
 And I'd like her back."

 "Ho, ho ho.
 Is this love?
-Love from the man who is all business."
+Love from the man who is all business?"

-"Yeah, I'm all business Rattick, so how much you want."
+"Yeah, I'm all business Rattick, so how much you want?"

 "I can't get you past the Troll."

-"What do you mean, Rattick.
+"What do you mean, Rattick?
 Sneaky little weasel like you?"

 "No, no, I swear it.
-Ever since he put the Troll there, even I haven't been able to sneak to the lower levels.
+Ever since Dimsbury put the Troll there, even I haven't been able to sneak to the lower levels.
 Trolls have a very good sense of smell."

-"Nah Rattick, you're just rotten to the core.
+"Nah Rattick, you're just rotten to the core, so you stink to high heaven.
 But don't you worry about that.
 You get me to the Troll, and I'll take care of him."

 "What?
 YOU?
 You can't be serious," Rattick collapsed in laughter.

-"Rattick, I'm your boss.
-You shouldn't mock your boss."
+Boltac frowned.
+"Y'know Rattick, if I'm gonna be your boss, you might want to show me a little respect."

-"You're not my boss.
-I would never work for a man who would get me killed."
+"My boss?
+No offense, but I try not to work for people who will get me killed."

 "Ah, so little faith Rattick.
 I tell you what."
 Boltac pulled a full coin purse from my belt.
 "This is for you.
 And three times this much when we get back to Robrecht with the girl."